Accuracy-Efficiency Trade-Offs and Accountability in Distributed ML Systems: Conclusion: Toward More Just, Transparent Public Governance

 We have argued that if policymakers understand the accuracy-efficiency trade-offs in distributed ML systems, and the social values these trade-offs implicate, this problem can (at least in part) be averted.
-Policymakers will have a more sufficient understanding of technology and will be better able to determine the scope of possibilities for its governance~\cite{jasanoff2016ethics}.
+Policymakers will have a more sufficient understanding of technology and will be better able to determine the scope of possibilities for its governance.
 By understanding the technical values at stake at this level of abstraction, policymakers, with engineers' assistance, could provide insight \emph{ex ante} into how certain implementation decisions should be made.
-That way, low-level technical matters will not be dismissed as ``just implementation details" left up to the whims of engineers without public oversight~\cite{mulligan2018governance, jasanoff2016ethics, friedman2019values}.
-Moreover, when technological failures and accidents do occur---and it is a question of when, not if---rather than viewing them simply as ``unintended consequences" or ``normal accidents"~\cite{perrow1999risk}, policymakers and other relevant stakeholders aligned with the broader public can more actively participate \emph{ex post} in holding distributed ML systems accountable for their behavior.
-This more-effective public governance of ML systems will improve the power imbalance between system manufacturers and victims of system accidents---empowering and protecting individuals without the resources to seek justice for themselves.
+That way, low-level technical matters will not be dismissed as ``just implementation details'' left up to the whims of engineers without public oversight~\cite{mulligan2018governance, jasanoff2016ethics, friedman2019values}.
+Moreover, when technological failures and accidents do occur---and it is a question of when, not if---rather than viewing them simply as ``unintended consequences'' or ``normal accidents''~\cite{perrow1999risk}, policymakers and other relevant stakeholders could more actively participate \emph{ex post} in holding such systems accountable for their behavior.
+This more-effective public governance will improve the power imbalance between system manufacturers and victims of system accidents---empowering and protecting individuals without the resources to seek justice for themselves.

+\begin{acks} This work was made possible by funding from the John D. and Catherine T. MacArthur Foundation and the Digital Life Initiative at Cornell Tech.
+We thank the Artificial Intelligence Policy \& Practice Initiative at Cornell University and the (Im)perfect Enforcement Conference at Yale Law School for workshopping earlier versions of this work.
+We also thank the following individuals for their comments and suggestions: Bilan Ali, Jaime Ashander, Harry Auster, Jack Balkin, Solon Barocas, Ken Birman, Fernando Delgado, Thomas G. Dietterich, James Grimmelmann, Steve Hilgartner, David Merritt Johns, Ido Kilovaty, Jon Kleinberg, Kristian Lum, Alan Mackworth, Helen Nissenbaum, Fred B. Schneider, and Matthew Sun. \end{acks}